FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_Cockos_Reaper.md

 ![](https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/SpatR/ThirdParty/ReaperTrackChannels.jpg)

-First of all set up a Track in Reaper that can handle 16 channels at once.
-Then add a
-SPAT RETURN plug-in on this track.
+First, set up a Track in Reaper that can handle 16 channels at once.
+Then add a SPAT RETURN plug-in on this track.
 It should automatically inherit the channel count, if not do it manually using the IO config of the plug-in, available from the little cog wheel in the top corner of SPAT RETURN.

 ![](https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/SpatR/ThirdParty/ReaperReturn.jpg)

 Enable the Local Audio Path: you should see a Return output module appear in the SPAT Setup Environment.
 Connecting it to the 3HOA3D stream output from the Room (or Rooms in a mixer/transcoder) and it should inherit the format.

 ![](https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/SpatR/ThirdParty/ReaperSessionExample.jpg)